DappCoderr/Cadence-Fun/doc/docs/Module 5/Lesson 2.md

 ---
-title: Lesson 2 - Import in Cadence
+title: Lesson 2 - Import
 sidebar_position: 2
 ---

-Think of the `import` keyword as borrowing tools from a neighbor's toolbox.
-It allows you to bring code from other files or blockchain contracts into your own smart contracts, making development more efficient.
-It's a bit like saying, "Hey, I need this piece of code to do something cool."

-### **Purpose and Usefulness:**

-Think of `import` as a shortcut for developers.
-It helps in three main ways:

-- You can reuse code others have already written.
-It's like borrowing a recipe instead of inventing one from scratch.
-Saves time and effort!
-- Importing from trusted sources boosts security.
-It's like buying ingredients from a reliable store.
-Reduces risks and headaches!

-### **Implementation:**
+Building a game?
+Need a special function?
+With import, borrow pre-written code (like a magic toolbox) or existing projects' code (like NBA Top Shot) to make your game shine and work faster!

-Let's take a look how we can implement this -
+Ready to borrow?
+Use import to bring in the code you need.
+Now let's take a look how we can implement this -

 ```jsx
 // Import the type `Counter` from a local file.